kairosity/mp2-tunnel-focus/README.md

 # Issues / Room For Improvement

-1. I've realised over the course of building this application that the way I structured my event listeners (nestled inside object methods) was needlessly complex and led itself to some irritating bugs that needed fixes in the form of bind & unbind methods.
+1. I've realised over the course of building this application that the way I structured my event listeners (nestled inside object methods) was needlessly complex and led itself to some irritating bugs that needed fixes in the form of bind & unbind methods, and then eventually page reloads.
 I think for future projects I would separate out my classes from event listeners more definitively for this reason.

-2. Automated testing for this application was tricky, and I think would be easier for a more purely functional ty for a less OOP application and
+2. To further the above point, I would also be tempted to move more towards a purely functional approach for my next project, as I believe that would make automated testing easier, as well as streamlining and uncomplicating the structure of the code.

+3. The donut chart hover effects are not keyboard friendly, and while that same information is available to view in the legend, I would ideally like every aspect of the website to be keyboard accessible.

 # Attribution